 Multi-Factor Authentication is a security system that demands two or more methods of authentication checks to verify a customer’s identity.
 MFA adds an additional layer of security to the user thereby preventing an unauthorized person to access the targets that could compromise privacy and security.

 Every additional factor increases the assurance that the factor involved in the verification process is something the user knows or the knowledge factor, the user poses or the possession factor and the user is or the inherence factor.
-Password is an example of a knowledge factor whereas one-time passwords or tokens are examples for possession factor.
+Password is an example of a knowledge factor whereas one-time passwords or tokens are examples of a possession factor.
 The biometrics of a user is also used to verify user authentication.
-Fingerprint, retina or iris scans, facial and voice recognition, etc. are a few examples for inherence factors.
+Fingerprint, retina or iris scans, facial and voice recognition, etc. are a few examples of inherence factors.

 Different checks are used to implement MFA.
-This is based on factors such as the level of security required for the application, users’ technology preference to access the asset, and the cost involved in deploying MFA.
+This is based on factors such as the level of security required for the application, users’ technology preference to access the asset and the cost involved in deploying MFA.

 There are two types of security tokens – software and hardware tokens.